 - Effectively reaches the undercoat on double coated breeds

-Now what about that dense undercoat?
+Now, what about the dense undercoat of your golden retriever?
 Despite slicker brushes getting rid of a lot of dead fur from both the top and undercoat.
-If you have a dog with a double coat an undercoat rake will become your new best friend especially in spring and autumn.
+If you have a dog with a double coat, an undercoat rake will become your new best friend and is a must-have dog brush for golden retrievers, especially in spring and autumn.

 We love the Andis flexible dog rake it has rotating teeth that are spring mounted for your dog’s comfort.
 It effectively removes the undercoat while leaving a healthy the top coat.